All-water supercapacitor enabled by 1-nm clay channels: Methods

-Scanning transmission electron microscopy (STEM) experiments were realized on an aberration-corrected FEI Titan Themis$^3$ microscope operated at 300 kV.
-An electron probe of an 8 mrad half-convergence angle was used in association with a current of 10 pA.
-A dwell time of 2 $\mu$s was used for STEM imaging, which limited the total electron dose deposited on the sample for acquiring atomic-resolution STEM images to 460 e$^-$/$\AA^2$.
-Annular dark-field (ADF) and integrated differential phase contrast (iDPC) STEM images were collected simultaneously, using a collection angle ranging from 17 to 104 mrad for ADF and from 4 to 15 mrad for iDPC. iDPC STEM imaging allowed us to visualize the atomic structure of the crystal composed of light elements \cite{Bos16}, with the moderate electron dose used to avoid degradation of the crystal structure during imaging.
+Atomic-resolution STEM was performed on an aberration-corrected FEI Titan Themis$^3$ operated at 300 kV.
+A convergence semi-angle of 8 mrad and beam current of 10 pA were used, with a dwell time of 2 $\mu$s, yielding an electron dose of $\sim$460 e$^-$/Å$^2$.
+Simultaneous annular dark-field (ADF) and integrated differential phase contrast (iDPC) images were collected.
+ADF images used a 17–104 mrad collection angle; iDPC images used 4–15 mrad. iDPC STEM enabled visualization of the light-element atomic lattice while minimizing beam-induced damage \cite{Bos16}.